nicolaei/master/docs/thesis/source/06_results.md

    talked about in the introduction?
 -->

-Access Point Scan results
+Access Point Scan Results
 -------------------------

-As mentioned in [Discovery strategies] in an earlier chapter, the access points measure the amount of times an access point was discovered against it's percived strenght.
+As mentioned in [Discovery strategies], the access points measure the amount of times unique access points were discovered against their percived strenght.

 In this section you'll see the results of the three main different discovery strategies and how well they picked up the access points that are in its proximity.
+For all discovery graphs you'll see two curves overlayed.
+These show the expected _Rice_ and _Reighley_ fading, which was talked about in [Scanning IEEE802.11 networks].

 In the next parts we'll take a look at the following measurement runs: